Home » Hawaii Travel Tips » Best Things to Do » 27 Incredible Things to do in Lihue, Kauai

 If you’re heading to Kauai with kids, it can be helpful to know where the toy stores are.

-We like to shop locally, so we geeked out when we found Beachrail.
+My family likes to shop locally, so we geeked out when we found Beachrail.
 They have a huge selection of model trains (new and vintage), airplane kits, animal figurines, and so much more.

-Shopping here is one of the best Lihue Kauai things to do when you have little kids with you.
+Shopping here is definitely one of the best Lihue Kauai things to do when you have little kids with you.

 4. Kayak the Wailua River